-Generally, the elderly tax credit is 15% of the initial amount, less the total of nontaxable social security benefits and certain other nontaxable pensions, annuities, or disability benefits you've received.
+Generally, the elderly or disabled tax credit ranges between $3,750 and $7,500; it is 15% of the initial amount, less the total of nontaxable social security benefits and certain other nontaxable pensions, annuities, or disability benefits you've received.
 50% of your adjusted gross income will be added and less the AGI limitation amount.
 In addition, the eFile.com tax software will apply the correct standard deductions for your you are entitled for as a senior.
-Learn more about 2020 standard deductions by filing status.
+Learn more about 2021 standard deductions by filing status.

-- You received total taxable disability income for 2020.
+- You received total disability taxable income for 2021.

-- Find more detailed information and Elderly and Disabled Tax Credits.
+- Find more detailed information on Elderly and Disabled Tax Credits via IRS Publication 524.

 You must obtain a physician's certification stating that you cannot engage in gainful activity because of your mental or physical condition and that the condition has lasted, or is expected to last, continuously for 12 months or more or that the condition is expected to result in death.